Suzy Bogguss: Liberty/Capitol recording career

 For her second album, Moment of Truth, production tasks were taken over by new label-head and Nashville producer Jimmy Bowen, who moved Bogguss's sound in a more polished direction.
-However, the album's two singles failed to rise beyond the lower reaches of the Billboard charts.
+However, the album's two singles failed to rise beyond the lower reaches of the Hot Country Songs charts.
 A duet she recorded with Lee Greenwood, "Hopelessly Yours," went to No. 12 on the country singles chart and received a Grammy Award nomination for Best Country Vocal Collaboration.

 In 1991 Bogguss released her third studio album, the platinum-selling Aces.
 The LP yielded four hit singles - "Someday Soon", "Outbound Plane", "Aces", and "Letting Go", the latter three reaching the country Top Ten.
 At the 1992 Country Music Association Awards Bogguss won the Horizon Award.
 In September of that year, Bogguss began designing women's leather apparel; the apparel was sold in stores on the West Coast.

 Her 1992 follow-up, Voices in the Wind, earned Bogguss her second straight gold record.
-The album's first single, a cover of the 1988 song "Drive South" by John Hiatt, missed the No. 1 spot but gave Bogguss the highest-charting hit of her career to date.
+The album's first single, a cover of John Hiatt's 1988 song "Drive South", peaked at number two on Hot Country Songs, representing her highest peak on that chart.
 Her streak continued the following year with another gold record, Something Up My Sleeve, giving her two additional Top Five hits in "Just Like the Weather" and "Hey Cinderella".
 The latter, which she cowrote with Matraca Berg and Gary Harrison, has gone on to become one of Bogguss's signature songs.
 In May 1993, Bogguss appeared on the CBS television special The Women of Country.